vuyz/RR-AutoClaimer/README.md

 # RR-AutoClaimer

-Tool to claim a username using the RecNet API
+  A tool coded in python to claim a username using the RecNet API

 - Endpoint: https://accounts.rec.net/account/me/username